-Text in blue refers to texts which differ from previous explanatory notes 2008.
+Text in blue refers to information which differs from the previous "Explanatory notes (to be applied from 2012Q1 onwards)".

 The item 'purpose' refers to both justification and objective of the variable.
 The information given under this heading should be considered as indicative.
 A specific focus is given on: